In My ROOM WITH MARVIN

-We sat down with Berlin resident Marvin, an all-round creative & brand consultant who during our conversation shared his story from his beautifully furnished apartment which he just moved into with his boyfriend, where he shares his story starting as an athlete in South-West Germany to quickly establishing his name as an influencer when he moved to Berlin in 2012.
-We discover that Covid was a moment of peace and enlightenment for Marvin after meeting his partner Luke who helped ground him into new ways of thinking and living, as well as the new ventures that his relationship has taken him to in signing to a talent agency in Milan before hitting the ripe age of 30 as well as co-launching the streetwear brand DAGGER.
+We sat down with Berlin resident Marvin, an all-round creative, consultant and brand owner who during our conversation shared his story from his beautifully furnished apartment which he just moved into, where he shares his story starting as an athlete in South-West Germany to quickly establishing his name as an influencer when he moved to Berlin in 2012.
+We discover that Covid was a moment of peace and enlightenment for Marvin after meeting his partner Luke who helped ground him into new ways of thinking and living, as well as the new ventures that his relationship has taken him in with the launch of streetwear brand Dagger and recently signing to a talent agency in Milan before hitting the ripe age of 30.

 RF: Lovely.
 Okay, well, let's just start then, could you give me just a little bit of an introduction who you are, where you're from, are you a Berliner, are you not a Berliner, are you from somewhere else like everyone else who lives in that city?

 Okay.
 I'm Marvin and I have lived in Berlin for 10 years.
 I come from the southwest of Germany.
 And actually, I moved to Berlin because I was like, ‘Okay, what am I doing in my hometown?’
 There's no one like me.
 And I was in sports school, and all of my friends were athletes and stuff.
 And I lived a pretty good life, but it was just the life I thought I had to live, but it wasn't really the genuine me.
 I mean, of course, also sexuality, and all of those reasons.
 But then moving to Berlin when I was 18, I discovered that there is so much more, the world is so much bigger, and I wanted to have a bigger world, to be honest.

 RF: Tell me about Luke, who is he?